physimals/quantiphyse/doc/cest_tutorial.rst

   - ``CEST.nii.gz``

 The data should appear in the viewing window.
-In this case the data is a 2D slice so Quantiphyse has maximised the relevant viewing window.
-If you double click on one of the views it returns to the standard of three orthogonal views
-- this can be used with 3D data to look at just one of the slice windows at a time.

 .. image:: screenshots/cest_tutorial_1.png